 James Finlay, a blacksmith by trade built and sold bicycles to be used for transport and for sporting events, it is said that he named his winning barb cycle after the 1866 Melbourne Cup winning horse “The Barb”.

 Operating a successful business with country sales and sponsoring racing events the Barb cycles name would become a popular choice and feature prominently in cycle displays around Victoria.
-In 1910 his display of cycles earnt him the certificate of Merit.
+In 1910 he was awarded a certificate of Merit from his display of cycles.

 In the Open Road Race Easter Monday of 1914, Barb Cycles scooped the pool with eleven out of twenty-six starters riding Barb cycles.